Revolt of Sacrovir: Rebellion

 Both Florus and Sacrovir were soldiers of the Roman army.
 In addition to their own ranks each sought to spread discontent within the Gallic tribes.
 This saw some success, with first hostilities being taken by the Turones and Andecavi in support of their cause.
-Florus attempted to play both sides, possibly to protect himself.
+Sacrovir attempted to play both sides, possibly to protect himself.
 He and other Gauls fought for the Romans, although he suspiciously went to battle without a helmet so he could be recognized by rebel forces and spared.
 He saw some success in getting Treveri cavalrymen to defect to his side, however Roman authorities sent his own tribesmen to pursue him.
 Florus eluded the Romans for some time before being defeated in battle and taking his own life to prevent capture.

 Sacrovir had initial successes.
 He took the city of Augustodunum and made it into a base of operations for the cause, recruiting tribal youths, their families, and slaves who were being trained for gladiatorial combat.
 Volunteers from all over the Aedui flocked to him until he had some 40,000 people under his command.
 The Sequani pledged their support, but a force of 2 legions from the Upper Rhine under Silius mobilized and laid waste to their lands before advancing on Augustodonum itself.
 The Romans found the rebels gathered on a plain to confront them, with a mounted Sacrovir on the frontline.
 The rebels were beaten after fierce fighting.
 Sacrovir and his few remaining followers took shelter in a cottage whereupon they were surrounded, and the house set on fire.
 Sacrovir chose suicide with his followers over surrender or burning to death.